HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 The map pulls the point data and settings from a linked Google Sheet, which you can explore below or right-click to [view full-screen Sheet in a new tab](https://docs.google.com/spreadsheets/d/1ZxvU8eGyuN9M8GxTU9acKVJv70iC3px_m3EVFsOHN9g)
 <iframe src="https://docs.google.com/spreadsheets/d/1ZxvU8eGyuN9M8GxTU9acKVJv70iC3px_m3EVFsOHN9g/pubhtml?widget=true&amp;headers=false" width="90%" height=500></iframe>

-## Create your own: step-by-step tutorial
+## Part 1: Create and customize your map
-In this tutorial, you will learn how to create your own copy of the Leaflet Maps with Google Sheets template, geocode and customize your own point markers, and either hide or upload your own polygon and/or polyline GeoJSON data.
-The video and instructions below breaks this down into these key steps:
+In the first part of this tutorial, you will learn how to create your own copy of the Leaflet Maps with Google Sheets template, publish your Google Sheet, and paste its web address into your GitHub repo.
 - A) Fork (copy) the code template and publish your version with GitHub Pages
 - B) File > Make a Copy of Google Sheet template, Share, and File > Publish
-- C) Paste your Google Sheet URL into your GitHub
+- C) Paste your Google Sheet URL in two places in your GitHub repo
-- D) Modify map title and other settings in the Options tab
+- D) Modify your map settings in the Options tab and test your live map
 {%youtube%}-nGdrzMuUnI{%endyoutube%}

-## Customize your map and upload data
+## Part 2: Upload and display your map data
+In the second part of this tutorial, you will learn how to geocode and customize your own point markers, and either hide or upload your own polygon and/or polyline GeoJSON data.
 - E) Geocode locations and customize new markers in the Points tab
 - F) Hide the polygon and polyline legends and default GeoJSON data
 - G) Upload and display your own polygon GeoJSON data
 - H) Upload and display your own polyline GeoJSON data
 - I) Upload and display customized marker icons
-- J) Optional: Save Google Sheets as CSV and upload to GitHub
+- J) Optional: Save Google Sheets as CSV and upload to GitHub ** TO DO: second half video**

 ### A) Fork (copy) the code template and publish your version with GitHub Pages